feagi/feagi/DEPLOY.md

 * `$ pip3 install -r requirements.txt`

 ## Ramdisk Setup
 Using a ramdisk when running FEAGI can enhance execution speed by reducing read/write latency when interacting with genome/connectome data; whether this is necessary/useful depends on local physical drive performance specifications.
-If using a ramdisk, users should monitor its space when running FEAGI successively; each framework execution generates a new directory containing updated brain connectome data in `JSON` format.
+If using a ramdisk, users should monitor its space when running FEAGI successively; each framework execution generates a new directory containing updated brain connectome data in `JSON` format. **Note:** If using a ramdisk for FEAGI execution, update the `working_directory` parameter in `InitData` of `feagi_configuration.ini` with the path to the mounted disk (typically in `/Volumes/` on macOS and `/mnt/` on Ubuntu).

 ### High Sierra (10.13)
 Create/mount ramdisk (`diskSize` is user-defined disk size specified in MB):